mxcl/swift-sh/README.md

 executable will call this (provided it is in your `PATH`) when you type:
 `swift sh`.

+Finlly there is a makefile, issuing `make install` will install swift-sh at `/usr/local/bin`

 We actively support both Linux and Mac and will support Windows as soon as it is possible to do so.